-Attach a multi-sync VGA monitor, mouse, and keyboard to the respective Local User ports using either a PS/2 or USB keyboard and mouse (KX2-808, DKX2-832 and DKX2-864 provide USB only).
-The physical connections for the Local User and Extended Local ports can be found on the back panel of the KX II.
+- Attach a multi-sync VGA monitor, mouse, and keyboard to the respective Local User ports using USB keyboard and mouse.
+The Local User and Extended Local ports are on the back panel of the KX II. - Monitor attach a standard multi-sync VGA monitor to the HD15 (female) video port - Keyboard attach either a standard keyboard to the Mini-DIN6 (female) keyboard port, or a standard USB keyboard to one of the USB Type A (female) ports

-Connection Description Monitor Attach a standard multi-sync VGA monitor to the HD15 (female) video port.
-Keyboard Attach either a standard PS/2 keyboard to the Mini-DIN6 (female) keyboard port, or a standard USB keyboard to one of the USB Type A (female) ports.
-Mouse Attach either a standard PS/2 mouse to the Mini-DIN6 (female) mouse port or a standard USB mouse to one of the USB Type A (female) ports.
+Mouse - attach either a standard mouse to the Mini-DIN6 (female) mouse port, or a standard USB mouse to one of the USB Type A (female) ports